How to Return to School With Diabetes?

 - Is carbohydrate information for school foods available?

-Speak with the appropriate school staff to assign:
+Speak with the school staff to decide:

 - A plan to report blood glucose results to you